-Just a few days ago I got out my seeds, took inventory, and made a list of the ones I need to order.
-I’m also starting to study my Baker Creek Heirloom Seeds catalog, looking for a few new things to try this year.
+Just a few days ago I got out my seeds, took inventory, and made a list of varieties I need to order.

 “To plant a garden is to believe in tomorrow.” – Audrey Hepburn

-The buds on my fruit trees are swelling and I’m beginning to think about spring and wonder if my pear trees will blossom for the first time, and if the Blue Jays will get all of my cherries.
+The buds on my fruit trees are swelling so I’m beginning to think towards spring and wonder if the pear trees will blossom for the first time, and if the Blue Jays will get all of the cherries.
 (Or will we get a late freeze and not have much at all?)

 I wish I enjoyed winter as much as Libby does.
 I think it’s her favorite season.
 Winter has its own charms, though, so I try to focus on those while I await the first signs of spring.
 If winter gets you down, try some of the things that help me.
 I hope they’ll help you, too!

 Subscribe now to be notified of new posts by Mid-Life Blogger.